-The ADS7818 is a 12-bit sampling analog-to-digital converter (A/D) complete with sample/hold, internal 2.5V reference, and synchronous serial interface.
+The ADS7834 is a 12-bit sampling analog-to-digital converter (A/D) complete with sample/hold, internal 2.5V reference, and synchronous serial interface.
 Typical power dissipation is 11mW at a 500kHz throughput rate.
-The device can be placed into a power down mode which reduces dissipation to just 2.5mW.
-The input range is zero to two times the reference voltage, and the internal reference can be overdriven by an external voltage.
+The device can be placed into a power-down mode that reduces dissipation to just 2.5mW.
+The input range is zero to the reference voltage, and the internal reference can be overdriven by an external voltage.

-Low power, small size, and high-speed make the ADS7818 ideal for battery operated systems such as wireless communication devices, portable multi-channel data loggers, and spectrum analyzers.
+Low power, small size, and high speed make the ADS7834 ideal for battery-operated systems such as wireless communication devices, portable multi-channel data loggers, and spectrum analyzers.
 The serial interface also provides low-cost isolation for remote data acquisition.
-The ADS7818 is available in a plastic mini-DIP-8 or an MSOP-8 package and is guaranteed over the -40° C to $+85^{\circ}$ C temperature range.
+The ADS7834 is available in a plastic mini-DIP-8 or an MSOP-8 package and is ensured over the -40° C to $+85^{\circ}$ C temperature range.